January 25, 2012

 Life and work

-This environment, located in the Lombardian community of Cremona, is a creation by Giacomo Rebecchi (1932).
+This art environment, located in the Lombardian community of Cremona, Italy, is a creation by Giacomo Rebecchi (born 1932).

-He would use wheels of unneeded bicycles and all kinds of recycled material, which he painted in bright colours.
+Rebecchi had a job as a machinist with the Italian railways and when in the 1980s he got retired, he began constructing mobiles, using wheels of discarded bicycles and all kinds of recycled material, which he painted in bright colours.

-All together nowadays the garden has some fifty poles with these colourful mobiles and constructs on top.
-A number of the creations have been dedicated to members of mr Rebecchi's family.
+Currently the garden all together has some fifty poles with these colourful mobiles and constructions on top.
+A number of the creations have been dedicated to members of Rebecchi's family.

 Documentation